nktnet1/sync-request-curl/ROADMAP.md

   payload headers, avoids generating `Content-Length: 0` for empty GET/DELETE/HEAD requests, and records the intentional request-body and framing differences retained by the libcurl transport.
+- `v1.0.30-null-options-runtime-compat.patch` restores upstream runtime
+  compatibility for callers that pass `null` as the request options value by normalising it to an empty object at the public request boundary.
+The TypeScript declaration remains `options?: Options`, and direct schema validation remains strict.

 Do not replace these behaviours with a response-body-only cache or move retry and redirect orchestration into the native transport; those choices are